Objectives and competences

 • Use of information technology: searching for information on the Internet, use and development of software solutions to protect information systems.

-• Problem-solving: solving a specific problem using a software solution and designing and implementing a security solution.
+• Problem-solving: solving a specific problem using a software solution and designing and implementing a cybersecurity solution.

 Readings